-March 9, 1980: The day John McEnroe lost again to Argentina in Davis Cup
+March 9, 1980: The day John McEnroe lost for the second time to Argentina in a Davis Cup tie

 Every day, Tennis Majors looks back at the biggest moments in tennis history.
 On March 9, 1980, John McEnroe, suffered his second Davis Cup singles defeat in two days

-On this day, March 9, 1980, in Buenos Aires, one day after his first-ever loss in the Davis Cup against Jose-Luis Clerc, John McEnroe met defeat a second time, this time against Guillermo Vilas.
-The American, who had fought for over six hours in the opening match and had also played – and won – doubles, lost in five sets (6-2, 4-6, 6-3, 2-6, 6-4).
+On this day, March 9, 1980, in Buenos Aires, one day after his first-ever loss in the Davis Cup against Jose-Luis Clerc, John McEnroe faced defeat a second time, this time against Guillermo Vilas.
+The American, who had fought for over six hours in the opening match and had also played – and won – the doubles rubber, lost in five sets (6-2, 4-6, 6-3, 2-6, 6-4).

 The players: Guillermo Vilas and John McEnroe

-John McEnroe, born in 1959, had amazed the tennis world ever since he took his first steps on the tour, in 1977, when at the age of 17, showing up at Wimbledon as an amateur, he made his way out of the qualifications into the semi-finals.
+John McEnroe, born in 1959, had amazed the tennis world ever since he took his first steps on the tour in 1977, when at the age of 17, showing up at Wimbledon as an amateur, he made his way out of the qualifying draw and went all the way to the semi-finals.
 “Mac” was very talented, his game being based on precision and touch on top of an iconic and lethal serve.
 In 1979, he became the youngest ever US Open Champion, defeating Vitas Gerulaitis (7-5, 6-3, 6-3).
-He also made quite a sensation by beating Bjorn Borg (7-5, 4-6, 6-2, 7-6) to win the WTC Finals.
-On March 3, 1980, having claimed 12 titles in the last 12 months, he became world No 1 for the first time.
+He also created a sensation by beating Bjorn Borg (7-5, 4-6, 6-2, 7-6) to win the WTC Finals.
+On March 3, 1980, having claimed 12 titles over the last 12 months, he became world No 1 for the first time.

 The place: Buenos Aires Lawn Tennis Club, Argentina